 You will want to make a difference; that’s why your business is taking prioritising corporate social responsibility in the first place.
 Ensure that you have some strong markers in place to show the impact of the work so that progress can be shared with employees.
 A CSR initiative should never be just a tick box exercise so consider regular updates which can be used as an incentive when an extra boost is needed.

 At Enterprise Exchange, we also have a management development programme where we train managers to become mentors to individuals in the local community who need support, advice and encouragement to start their own business.
 These individuals include offenders, ex-offenders, long term unemployed, people with mental health issues, people with disabilities and lone parents.
-More details are HERE.
-Please contact firstname.lastname@example.org to start the conversation.
+More details can be found here, or please contact email@example.com to start the conversation.

 Sources: Simply CSR, Forbes, The Borgen Project